Tweechable/tweechable_final/README.md

 	- `rake db:seed` - fill the database with seed data
 	- `rails server` - hosts local server at `localhost:3000`

-### Use your own authentication token before running locally
+### Setup a Twitter Authentication Token
-- prereq: register a twitter account and twitter would require your phone number for obtaining the tokens
+- Prerequisites: Register a Twitter account with a phone number.
+Twitter requires having a phone number for obtaining the authentication tokens
-- follow the instruction and create a new app here: https://apps.twitter.com/
+- Follow the instructions to create a new Twitter app on the [Twitter Apps Panel](https://apps.twitter.com/)
-- go to "Keys and Access Tokens" tab.
+- Go to "Keys and Access Tokens" tab.
 You should have your consumer key and consumer secret key.
-- scroll down and click "create my access token".
+- Scroll down and click "create my access token".
-- replace the content in quote with your own tokens into your app/models/twitter_api.rb file and you are done :]
+- Replace the content in quotes with your own tokens in the `app/models/twitter_api.rb` file and you are done :smiley:

 ### Feature List
 - test acct on twitter: https://twitter.com/TweechableTest